 Other studies have also yielded similar results, that the Mycobacterium vaccae bacteria naturally found in soil may actually be good for us, showing a relation between our immune systems and emotional health.

-This means a day out in the garden breathing, digging and playing in the dirt could be good for us since science is leaning toward the fact that it elevates our moods.
+This means a day in the garden breathing, digging and playing in the dirt could be good for us since science is leaning toward the fact that it elevates our moods.